jsyntax1/hello-world/README.md

 # hello-world
 hello world repository
-I am just getting started with GitHub stuff and I plan on getting the hand of it soon..
+I am just getting started with GitHub stuff and I plan on getting the hang of it soon..